- Servings: 2-3

 - Divide the dough into 4-5 parts; here I rolled Roti to used rolling pin and cooking sheet (it made me easy to put rolled Roti on tawa) Roll this ball into the flour, put on the cooking sheet; roll this ball with the help of rolling pin gently with all around equal pressure, (it will be approximately twice thicker than normal chapatti).

 - Take a tawa (griddle), when it becomes hot (a bit hotter); Place the rolled Roti on this.
-Cook for a minute till it changes the color (should be ¼ cooked), Turn the other side and cook it (this should be little more cooked than the 1st side), brown spot should be visible.
+Cook for a minute till it changes the colour (should be ¼ cooked), Turn the other side and cook it (this should be little more cooked than the 1st side), brown spot should be visible.

 - Now turn the side of Roti on the tawa or you can roast Roti directly on the flame (hold the Roti with tongue and keep the Roti on flame from 1st side) turn and roast all around as per your taste.

-- Now “Bajara ki Roti (Indian Pearl Millet Bread)”, is ready, smear ghee/butter to keep them soft, ghee enhanced the taste and flavor also.
+- Now “Bajara ki Roti (Indian Pearl Millet Bread)”, is ready, smear ghee/butter to keep them soft, ghee enhanced the taste and flavour also.
 It can be served with, “Avocado salsa” and/or “Garlic chutney”.